kevin-rs/autogpt/README.md

 </div>

+> [!WARNING]
+> Due to the uninspiring, generic, and uncreative nature of AI, I have decided to archive this project.
+It was originally a submission for [a hackathon](https://devpost.com/software/autogpt), and I continued working on it to practice and improve my systems engineering skills.
+I learned allot about Rust while building this project.
+However, I no longer enjoy building AI systems.
+>
+> I am currently focused on game and web development, as well as Alive Internet Theory.
+This was a fun project through which I learned a great deal and invented new ideas along the way.
+Many thanks to the Lord Linus for the amazing contributions <3.
+>
+> Bye 👋!

 AutoGPT is a pure rust framework that simplifies AI agent creation and management for various tasks.
 Its remarkable speed and versatility are complemented by a mesh of built-in interconnected GPTs, ensuring exceptional performance and adaptability.

 ## 🧠 Framework Overview